fullstorydev/fullstory-browser-sdk/README.md

 ## Initialize the SDK

 Call the `init()` function with options as soon as you can in your website startup process.
+Calling init after successful initialization will trigger console warnings - if you need to programmatically check if FullStory has been initialized at some point in your code, you can call `isInitialized()`.

 ### Configuration Options